 Warehouse Keepers’ Appointment

-- The warehouse keeper needs to discharge duties and responsibilities, maintain accounts and also sign the documents, on behalf of the licensee.
+- The warehouse keeper needs to discharge duties and responsibilities, maintain accounts and sign the documents on behalf of the licensee.

-- The warehouse keeper needs to supervise and satisfy himself about the veracity of the declaration/accounts that he is signing.
+- The warehouse keeper needs to supervise and satisfy himself about the integrity of the declaration/accounts he is signing.

-- The inspection of goods by customs at the stage of ex-bonding would be done, only if there is an indication of risks and not as a matter of routine practice.
+- The inspection of goods by customs at the stage of ex-bonding would be done only if there is an indication of risks and not as a routine practice.

 Procedure and Documentation for re-entry of goods

 Once the goods are cleared from the warehouse, they will no longer be treated as warehoused goods.
-Thus if the resultant goods cleared from the warehouse are returned by the customer for repair, they will be entered as DTA receipts.
-After repair, when the same is cleared from the warehouse, the same will be entered in the prescribed accounting form.
+Thus if the resultant goods removed from the warehouse are returned by the customer for repair, they will be entered as DTA receipts.
+After restoration, when the same is cleared from the warehouse, the same will be entered in the prescribed accounting form.

-If the goods were exported and subsequently rejected or sent back for repair by the customer, then the goods upon re-import have to be entered as Imports receipts in the accounting firm.
-The relevant customs notification for re-imports has to be followed while filing the Bill of Entry for re-import of the goods.
+If the goods were exported and subsequently rejected or sent back for repair by the customer, the goods upon re-import have to be entered as Imports receipts in the accounting firm.
+The relevant customs notification for re-imports must be followed while filing the Bill of Entry for re-importing the goods.

 Hazardous cargo operation under Section 65

 Hazardous cargo has to comply with all extant laws.
-Operating under Section 65 does not exempt units from compliance to any applicable laws
+Operating under Section 65 does not exempt units from compliance with any applicable laws.

-Procedure for termination of operations in the bonded warehouse/ surrender of licence
+Procedure for termination of operations in the bonded warehouse/ surrender of license

-The procedure for the surrender of the license will be as per regulation 8 of the Private Warehouse Licensing Regulations, 2016.
+The procedure for surrendering the license will be per regulation 8 of the Private Warehouse Licensing Regulations, 2016.

 - A licensee may, therefore, surrender the license granted to him by requesting in writing to the Principal Commissioner of Customs or Commissioner of Customs.

-- On receipt of such request, the license will be cancelled subject to payment of all dues and clearance of remaining goods in such warehouse.
+- On receipt of such request, the license will be canceled subject to payment of all dues and clearance of remaining goods in the such warehouse.

-- Thus duty on the remaining bonded inventory needs to be paid before surrendering of license.
+- Thus, duty on the remaining bonded inventory must be paid before surrendering the license.

-- In case the bonded goods are desired to be exported, the same needs to be done before surrendering of the license
+- In case the bonded goods are desired to be exported, the exact needs to be done before surrendering the license.

 - Certificate of Incorporation (For companies)